It’s completely safe, and there is absolutely nothing to worry about. Booking your Bali villa online is safe.

 5 telltale signs that you’re dealing with a legitimate villa management agency

-- Firstly, they have to have a phone number in case you need to speak with them.
+- Firstly, they must have a phone number if you need to speak with them.

-- Secondly, they must have been around for at least a couple of years.
-There are many startups in this industry that will throw a website together and put a few villas on display.
+- Secondly, they must have been around for at least a few years.
+Many startups in this industry will throw a website together and put a few villas on display.
 These are the sites that you need to be wary of.
-Again, if you can’t contact them don’t book through them.
+Again, don’t book through them if you can’t contact them.

-- Make sure that they have an office in the country you are booking from.
-Like us, we have an office in Australia and we are an Australian business.
+- Make sure they have an office in the country you are booking from.
+We have an office in Australia, and we are an Australian business.
 You are therefore protected under Australian consumer laws.
 This adds a layer of protection and security for you when dealing with us.

-- You should be able to EFT the villa fee to a local Australian bank account or be able to use your credit card.
-With us, you can do both as we have a Westpac account that you can pay into.
+- You should be able to EFT the villa fee to a local Australian bank account or use your credit card.
+You can do both with us, as we have a Westpac account you can pay into.

 - Check all testimonials on Google and other sites.
-As above check out what people are saying about us on other websites.
-All the reviews we have are 100% real, legitimate and totally honest.
+As mentioned above, check out what people say about us on other websites.
+Our reviews are 100% real, legitimate and honest.

 Other safety issues you may be concerned about

-You might have other safety issues about renting a Bali villa once you’re actually there.
+You might have other safety issues about renting a Bali villa once you’re there.
 These concerns relate to the actual safety and security of the villa.
-Questions like is there nighttime villa security?
+Questions like, is there nighttime villa security?
 Is there a pool fence for the kids?
 Is there safe drinking water?
 Is it in a safe area where we can walk around at night?
-Is there adequate lighting at night in the street near the villa and in the villa garden and pool areas?
+Is there adequate lighting at night in the street near the villa, garden, and pool areas?

-The safety of our guests is a huge issue for us which we take extremely seriously so if you have any safety concerns or issues whatsoever we have a dedicated accounts manager who will be able to address all your concerns before you do make the booking.
-We also have a very detailed FAQ’s page on this website which you can read which will give you some answers to your questions.
-However, before you do make your villa booking here is a quick safety checklist of questions that should help you.
+The safety of our guests is a huge issue that we take extremely seriously, so if you have any safety concerns or issues whatsoever, we have a dedicated accounts manager who will be able to address all your concerns before you make the booking.
+We also have a very detailed FAQ’s page on this website which you can read and will give you some answers to your questions.
+However, before you do make your villa booking, here is a quick safety checklist of questions that should help you.